itsjaied/itsmjh10/README.md

 ### Hi, I'm Jaied 👋
 #### I am a Web Developer

-I want to be a Web developer.
 Still I am in my beginner stage, who is practicing to learn different coding languages and improving other skills, in hope that I will give my clients 100% of my potential.
 As I am a hard worker, so I know my dream will become true one day inshallah..

 Skills: HTML / CSS / JS / PHP